wavemaker/docs/learn/app-development/deployment/deployment-to-digital-ocean.md

     [![](/learn/assets/manage_apps_live.png)](/learn/assets/manage_apps_live.png)

- Post choosing the DigitalOcean cloud provider, you will observe a configuration dialog comprising of multiple steps.
+ Post choosing the DigitalOcean cloud provider, you observe a configuration dialog comprising of multiple steps.
 Let's talk in detail about each step below.

 ## DigitalOcean account and cluster details